RobertBorghese/laxe-docs/src/2_syntax/Classes.md

 # Classes

 Classes are a common feature of object-oriented languages and are avaiable in both Haxe and Python.
-In general, Laxe's classes have the same syntax as Python, but the special method names and `this` variable works more similarily to Haxe.
+In general, Laxe's classes have the same syntax as Python, but the shares Haxe's names for special functions.

 Using the `class` keyword, classes can be created using the following syntax:
 ```laxe